Jessica Graf: The Amazing Race

-Graf and her fellow competitor from Big Brother 19 (and now husband) Cody Nickson were sought out to compete on the 30th season of The Amazing Race while Big Brother 19 was still airing.
+Graf and her fellow competitor from Big Brother 19 (and then boyfriend) Cody Nickson were sought out to compete on the 30th season of The Amazing Race while Big Brother 19 was still airing.
 The season began filming on the 1st of October, just eleven days after filming for Big Brother wrapped up.
 The duo quickly bonded with fellow competitors Kristi Leskinen and Jen Hudak, and Alex Rossi and Conor Daly.
 After placing 2nd to Kristi and Jen in the first leg, Jess and Cody managed to win the 2nd leg and a $5,000 cash prize.
 The pair conflicted with Lucas Bocanegra and Brittany Austin and considered targeting them in the 6th leg but when they discovered that they were second-to-last, decided to U-Turn Trevor Wadleigh and Chris Marchant, the only team behind them, resulting in the latter's elimination.
 In the 8th leg, Lucas and Brittany chose to U-Turn Cody and Jessica, but they were able to still make it to the Pit Stop before Eric and Daniel Guiffreda, narrowly avoiding elimination.
 Despite coming in 2nd place for most of the final leg, Graf was able to finish the final task before the two other remaining teams, ultimately taking out the entire season and winning the $1,000,000 grand prize.
 Throughout the entire race, they managed to never place below 6th, achieving the 2nd highest average placement, behind Kristi and Jen.
 Jessica Graf and Cody Nickson are the first Amazing Race team from another CBS franchise to win The Amazing Race.